curl/curl/docs/libcurl/opts/CURLOPT_NETRC.md

 # DESCRIPTION

-This parameter controls the preference *level* of libcurl between using user names and passwords from your *~/.netrc* file, relative to usernames and passwords in the URL supplied with CURLOPT_URL(3).
+This parameter controls the preference *level* of libcurl between using usernames and passwords from your *~/.netrc* file, relative to usernames and passwords in the URL supplied with CURLOPT_URL(3).

 On Windows, libcurl uses the file as *%HOME%/_netrc*.
 If *%HOME%* is not set on Windows, libcurl falls back to *%USERPROFILE%*.